 On October 31, 2018, the Company, CLS Massachusetts, Inc., a Massachusetts corporation and a wholly-owned subsidiary of the Company ("CLS Massachusetts"), and In Good Health, Inc., a Massachusetts corporation ("IGH"), entered into an Option Agreement (the "IGH Option Agreement").
 Under the terms of the IGH Option Agreement, CLS Massachusetts had an exclusive option to acquire all of the outstanding capital stock of IGH (the "IGH Option") during the period beginning on the earlier of the date that is one year after the effective date of the conversion and December 1, 2019 and ending on the date that was 60 days after such date.
-If CLS Massachusetts exercised the IGH Option, the Company, a wholly-owned subsidiary of the Company and IGH would enter into a merger agreement (the form of which has been agreed to by the parties) (the "IGH Merger Agreement").
-At the effective time of the merger contemplated by the IGH Merger Agreement, CLS Massachusetts would pay a purchase price of \$47,500,000, subject to reduction as provided in the IGH Merger Agreement, payable as follows: \$35 million in cash, \$7.5 million in the form of a five-year promissory note, and \$5 million in the form of restricted common stock of the Company, plus \$2.5 million as consideration for a non-competition agreement with IGH's President, payable in the form of a five-year promissory note.
-IGH and certain IGH stockholders holding sufficient aggregate voting power to approve the transactions contemplated by the IGH Merger Agreement had entered into agreements pursuant to which such stockholders had, among other things, agreed to vote in favor of such transactions.
+(See Note 3 for more detail).

 On October 31, 2018, as consideration for the IGH Option, we made a loan to IGH, in the principal amount of \$5,000,000, subject to the terms and conditions set forth in that certain loan agreement, dated as of October 31, 2018 between IGH as the borrower and the Company as the lender.
 The loan was evidenced by a secured promissory note of IGH, which bore interest at the rate of 6% per annum and was to mature on October 31, 2021.
-To secure the obligations of IGH to us under the loan agreement and the promissory note, the Company and IGH entered into a security agreement dated as of October 31, 2018, pursuant to which IGH granted to us a first priority lien on and security interest in all personal property of IGH.
-If we did not exercise the Option on or prior to the date that was 30 days following the end of the option period, the loan amount was to be reduced to \$2,500,000 as a break-up fee, subject to certain exceptions set forth in the IGH Option Agreement.
-On August 26, 2019, the parties amended the IGH Option Agreement to, among other things, delay the closing until January 2020.
-By letter agreement dated January 31, 2020, the parties extended the IGH Option Agreement to February 4, 2020.

 On February 4, 2020, CLS Massachusetts exercised the IGH Option and IGH subsequently asserted that CLS Massachusetts' exercise was invalid.
 By letter dated February 26, 2020, we informed IGH that as a result of its breaches of the IGH Option, which remained uncured, an event of default had occurred under the IGH Note.
 We advised IGH that we were electing to cause the IGH Note to bear interest at the default rate of 15% per annum effective February 26, 2020 and to accelerate all amounts due under the IGH Note.
 On February 27, 2020, IGH informed CLS Massachusetts that it did not plan to make further payments under the IGH Note on the theory that the break-up fee excused additional payments.
-This dispute, including whether IGH breached the IGH Option and whether CLS was entitled to collect default interest, was in litigation.
-During the twelve months ended May 31, 2021, we impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which included \$2,497,884 in principal and \$822 in accrued interest.
-As of November 30, 2021, the principal balance of the IGH Note was \$0 and the interest receivable was \$0.

 On June 14, 2021, the parties to the IGH lawsuit entered into a confidential settlement agreement to resolve the action and a secured promissory note dated and executed by IGH in favor of us and effective June 11, 2021 (the "IGH Settlement Note").
 Pursuant to the IGH Settlement Note, IGH paid us \$3,000,000, \$1,000,000 of which was paid on or before July 12, 2021.
 The remaining \$2,000,000 and accrued interest was paid in 12 equal monthly installments, which began on August 12, 2021.
 During the year ended May 31, 2022, we received \$2,740,820 under the IGH Settlement Note, which included \$2,666,670 in principal and \$74,150 in accrued interest.
-During the three months ended August 31, 2022, we received \$348,165 was due under the IGH Settlement Note, which included \$333,333 in principal and \$14,382 in accrued interest.
-As of August 31, 2022, the IGH Settlement Note has been paid in full.
+During the six months ended November 30, 2022, we received \$348,165 was due under the IGH Settlement Note, which included \$333,333 in principal and \$14,382 in accrued interest.
+As of November 30, 2022, the IGH Settlement Note has been paid in full.
 We record amounts paid under the IGH Settlement Note as gains when payments are received